David-Haim/concurrencpp/README.md

 /*
 	Creates a ready result object from an exception pointer.
-	The result object will re-throw exception_ptr when calling get, await or await_via */ template<class type>
+	The result object will re-throw exception_ptr when calling get, await or await_via.
+	Throws std::invalid_argument if exception_ptr is null.
+*/
+template<class type>
 result<type> make_exceptional_result(std::exception_ptr exception_ptr);